-- Most recent, applicable Reliability Assessments (ReliabilityFirst and SERC) (on PJM website) - Most recent PJM Annual Report on Operations (on PJM website) - PJM Load Serving Entity (LSE) capacity plans - Generator and Transmission Interconnection requests - Transmission Owner transmission plans - Interregional transmission plans. - Firm Transmission Service Requests - PJM Transmission Expansion Advisory Committee (TEAC) and Subregional RTEP Committee input - PJM Development of Economic Transmission Enhancements
+- Most recent, applicable Reliability Assessments (ReliabilityFirst and SERC) (on PJM website) - Most recent PJM Annual Report on Operations (on PJM website)

+- PJM Load Serving Entity (LSE) capacity plans - Generator and Transmission Interconnection Requests - Transmission Owner transmission plans - Interregional transmission plans. - Firm Transmission Service Requests - PJM Transmission Expansion Advisory Committee (TEAC) and Subregional RTEP Committee input - PJM Development of Economic Transmission Enhancements

-PJM will consider the RTEP impacts of each Generation Interconnection Customer ("GIC") and/or Transmission Interconnection Customer that is currently engaged in discussion with PJM concerning plans for siting generating and/or transmission facilities.
+PJM will consider the RTEP impacts of each Generation Project Developer ("GPD") and/or Transmission Project Developer that is currently engaged in discussion with PJM concerning plans for siting generating and/or transmission facilities.

-- Typical items to be included are as follows: - o GIC and/or Merchant Transmission Facilities developer project status, schedule, and milestones. - o PJM will review the status of studies currently being performed or scheduled to be performed by PJM for the GIC and/or Merchant Transmission Facilities developer. - GIC and/or Merchant Transmission Facilities developer plans will be included in the RTEP based on the following criteria: - Developer must be presently engaged in discussion with PJM concerning their plans for siting generating and/or transmission facilities and actively pursuing those plans.
-Interconnection Studies in response to requests for Generator and/or Transmission Interconnections will be conducted in accordance with the following scope: - Identify transmission enhancements required to meet reliability requirements over the next 5 years. - No studies will be conducted beyond 5 years for interconnection projects. - "But-for" costs will be applicable toward all system upgrades identified in the RTEP Baseline. - GIC and/or Merchant Transmission Facilities developer plans will be treated equal to LSE plans submitted via EIA 411 in that they will be explicitly modeled and explicitly included in the RTEP report. - GIC and/or Merchant Transmission Facilities developer plans, which have notbeen released publicly, will be masked to the greatest extent possible to preserve the confidentiality of the developer's identity and specific site location(s). - GIC and/or Merchant Transmission Facilities developer plans, which were developed as a result of a PJM feasibility study or are being developed in conjunction with a PJM feasibility study being performed concurrent with the RTEP process, will be evaluated explicitly during the RTEP. - GIC and/or Merchant Transmission Facilities developer plans which have not undergone a PJM feasibility study or are not actively being developed as a result of an agreement executed with PJM to perform a feasibility study concurrent with the RTEP process, will only be considered to the extent that the GIC generator installation or Merchant Transmission Facilities developer facility may affect the sensitivity of transmission enhancement or expansion alternatives which are being evaluated.
+- Typical items to be included are as follows: - o GPD and/or Merchant Transmission Facilities developer project status, schedule, and milestones. - o PJM will review the status of studies currently being performed or scheduled to be performed by PJM for the GPD and/or Merchant Transmission Facilities developer. - GPD and/or Merchant Transmission Facilities developer plans will be included in the RTEP based on the following criteria: - Developer must be presently engaged in discussion with PJM concerning their plans for siting generating and/or transmission facilities and actively pursuing those plans.
+Interconnection Studies in response to requests for Generator and/or Transmission Interconnections will be conducted in accordance with the following scope: - Identify transmission enhancements required to meet reliability requirements over the next 5 years. - No studies will be conducted beyond 5 years for interconnection projects. - "But-for" costs will be applicable toward all system upgrades identified in the RTEP Baseline. - GPD and/or Merchant Transmission Facilities developer plans will be treated equal to LSE plans submitted via EIA 411 in that they will be explicitly modeled and explicitly included in the RTEP report. - GPD and/or Merchant Transmission Facilities developer plans, which have not been released publicly, will be masked to the greatest extent possible to preserve the confidentiality of the developer's identity and specific site location(s). - GPD and/or Merchant Transmission Facilities developer plans, which were developed as a result of a PJM Phase I System Impact Study or are being developed in conjunction with a PJM Phase I System Impact Study being performed concurrent with the RTEP process, will be evaluated explicitly during the RTEP.

+GPD and/or Merchant Transmission Facilities developer plans which have not undergone a PJM Phase I System Impact Study or are not actively being developed as a result of an agreement executed with PJM to perform a Phase I System Impact Study concurrent with the RTEP process, will only be considered to the extent that the GPD generator installation or Merchant Transmission Facilities developer facility may affect the sensitivity of transmission enhancement or expansion alternatives which are being evaluated.